ags54/team6-resume-analyser/docs/STYLE_GUIDE.md

 # Style Guide

-Please setup deno and prettier as described in `README.md`.
+Please setup deno and prettier as described in `SETUP.md`.

+All code should be formatted automatically by them.

 Components, types, and interfaces should be named in `PascalCase`.